protobi/query/README.md

    - Recursive application of `$and` and `$or`, such that these can be used on the left side as in MongoDB
    - Supports `$where` clauses as in MongoDB

 This also makes two non-standard extensions.
-The first is use a
    - uses `==` rather than `===` as the  $eq comparator for data that may have been loaded from CSV and thus may not have converted numeric strings to numbers (e.g. `"3"` vs `3`)
    - Makes dot parsing attributes optional, to support data where key values may include embedded dots.